makaubenson/Object-Oriented-Programming-JS/readme.md

 ### What to use between constructor functions pr ES6 CLASSES

 - Its personal preferences (since all work the same despite that classes just hide the real nature of constructor functions.)

+## Setters and Getters

+- Every objects in js can have setter and getter properties.
+- We call these properties `assesor` properties while the normal properties are called `data` properties.
+- They are basically functions that set and get values.